 Brand awareness usually refers to how familiar your target audience and the general public are with your brand.
-High brand awareness sometimes leads to brands referred to as trending or popular.
-Brand awareness is quite essential because generally, customers appreciate purchasing from well-known and familiar brands.
+High brand awareness sometimes leads to brands being referred to as trending or popular.
+Brand awareness is essential because customers generally appreciate purchasing from well-known and familiar brands.

-Brand identity is your company's personality and the brand promise that you make to your potential and existing customers.
+Brand identity is your company's personality and the promise you make to your potential and existing customers.
 The brand promise is what you want your customers to walk away with after they touch or interact with you and your brand.
-Your brand identity is comprised of your values, how you communicate your offering, and what you want people to feel when they touch or interact with it.
+Your brand identity comprises your values, how you communicate your offering, and what you want people to feel when they touch or interact with it.

-In a qualitative definition brand loyalty is customers who repeatedly make purchases from your company, build trust in you and your company and consistently choose you and your company over competitors.
+In a qualitative definition, brand loyalty is customers who repeatedly purchase from your company, build trust in you and your company and consistently choose you and your company over competitors.
 Brand loyalty always involves emotional attachment and overall positive affinity.
 You earn brand loyalty through great relationships with your existing customers.
 For a deep explanation of brand loyalty, read our article 'How to build brand loyalty'.

-As we explain in the article 'Brand personality, and how to get one', brand personality is a group of human characteristics you associate with your brand in order to better describe the impression it makes upon your prospects and customers.
-Essentially, brand personality is the way you would describe your brand if it was a person.
+As we explain in the article 'Brand personality, and how to get one', brand personality is a group of human characteristics you associate with your brand to describe better the impression it makes upon your prospects and customers.
+Brand personality is how you would describe your brand if it were a person.

 Brand trust refers to how strongly customers believe in your brand.
 Do you deliver on your promises?
 Does your sales service fulfil the customer's expectations, or do they go above and beyond?
 Brand trust creates trust among your customers, which is essential in a world where few customers feel confident in large companies.